CoNarrative/precept/README.md

 ## What it is and why
 Precept is an app framework for writing reactive applications using declarative rule-oriented logic and relational data modeling.

-We built it because we want to build progessively large, intricate apps using clear and minimalistic units of lego-like code.
+We built it because we want to build progressively large, intricate apps using clear and minimalistic units of lego-like code.

 No code style is more clear and concise than simply declaring application logic. *Computations* within functional reactive frameworks offer this in part, but we found stream, store, and object-oriented reactive models too artificial.
-They make us think too much over the wrong things.
-We pre-arrange all of our data before we know how it will be used, and then rearrange our code and computations as data locations and access points change over the course of development.
+They make us think too much over the wrong things; we pre-arrange all of our data before we know how it will be used, and then rearrange our code and computations as data locations and access points change over the course of development.

 Instead we wanted a framework where we could add new data about the world into a "bag" without worrying about its location in a universal object graph, and then just state our application logic.
 It should automatically derive computations and receive events *from any combination of data in our state* without any hand-wiring or bookkeeping on our part.